asweeney86/blog/content/post/webassembly-1.md

 </html>
 ```

-# Putting it all together
+# Putting It All together

-With our `out.wasm` and `helloworld.html` in the same directory we can start a webserver and visit in our demo in a browser that supports `WebAssembly`.
+With our `out.wasm` and `helloworld.html` in the same directory we can start a webserver and visit our demo in a browser that supports `WebAssembly`.
 You should see "Hello World" written on your screen!
 Browser support can be found here: <https://developer.mozilla.org/en-US/docs/WebAssembly>

-Obviously this is a lot of work just to print "Hello World" to the screen and is clearly not the best use case for WASM, but it does serve as a good starting point in understanding how all the pieces fit together.
+Obviously, this is a lot of work just to print "Hello World" to the screen and is clearly not the best use case for WASM, but it does serve as a good starting point in understanding how all the pieces fit together.

-# helloworld.c to WASM the easy way
+# helloworld.c to WASM the Easy Way

 The example above required a lot of steps to get a simple example working.
 Not having a `libc` available to use makes porting any code challenging.
 Luckily there is already a project that fills this gap: [Emscripten](http://kripken.github.io/emscripten-site).
-Emscripten is an entire toolchain/environmente that comes with everything you need to get started, including a port of `libc` using [musl](https://www.musl-libc.org/).
+Emscripten is an entire toolchain/environments that comes with everything you need to get started, including a port of `libc` using [musl](https://www.musl-libc.org/).
 It also comes with a few other ports that make porting/building an app targeting WASM easier.

 **Available Ports:**